Hit by an unlicensed driver

 • Being uncooperative

-• Confused by the chaotic accident scene.
+• Confused by the chaotic accident scene

 The point is that you shouldn’t necessarily rely on what an unlicensed driver who has just caused a crash says at the accident scene.
 A car accident lawyer can determine whether the car that hit you is covered by liability insurance.

 If the car that hit you has no liability coverage, you may need to file a claim against your own uninsured motorist insurance coverage.
 South Carolina requires insurance companies to offer car owners uninsured/underinsured motorists (UM/UIM) coverage with their auto liability insurance.
+Further, South Carolina drivers are required to purchase uninsured motorist coverage.

 Uninsured motorist coverage protects the policyholder directly.
 It pays if you are injured and/or your property is damaged by an uninsured driver or a hit-and-run driver.
 The coverage limits must be equivalent to the minimum liability coverage required in South Carolina, which is: